GUIDE TO CATHOLIC RECORDS ABOUT NATIVE AMERICANS IN THE U.S.

 Copying facilities: Yes

-History: From 1972 to 1982, the Sisters of Charity of the Blessed Virgin Mary evangelized the Oglala Lakota Indians at Holy Rosary Mission, Pine Ridge, Pine Ridge Reservation, South Dakota.
+History: The Sisters of Charity of the Blessed Virgin Mary of Dublin, Ireland, migrated to Philadelphia, 1831, and self-identified with the post-nominal initials, “B.V.M.”
+At the request of Bishop Mathias Loras, they moved to Dubuque, Iowa, 1843.
+Later, they evangelized Oglala Lakota Indians at Holy Rosary Mission, Pine Ridge, Pine Ridge Reservation, South Dakota, 1972-1982.

 Holdings of Catholic records about Native Americans: